Assisted Home Care Can Help Seniors With Diet & Nutrition in Williamsport, PA & the Surrounding Area

 If your senior loved one's diet is not same as it was when they were 20, 30, or even 50 then they might need to make a few changes.
 Our bodies change with age and so do our body's nutritional requirements.
 For example, seniors typically require fewer calories, more vitamins and minerals, and increased fiber consumption.
 Many seniors are not aware of the changes in their nutritional needs.
 As a result, malnutrition in seniors over 65 is an all-too-common issue, even with seniors who have full stomachs.

 In addition to changing dietary requirements, seniors face other challenges.
 For example,

-If your loved one needs help with any area of their diet, contact a Comfort Keepers assisted home care coordinator.
-They will be happy to answer all of your questions and even schedule a free in-home consultation.
+If your loved one needs help with any area of their diet, contact a care coordinator today.
+They will be happy to answer all of your questions about assisted home care and even schedule a free in-home consultation.